yldz1kerem/yldz1kerem/README.md

 - Software Engineering student at **Kırklareli University**
 - Focused on **Object-Oriented Programming** and **Clean Code principles**
 - Interested in backend development and system-oriented thinking
-- Actively improving problem-solving, algorithmic thinking, and software design skills
+- Continuously improving algorithmic thinking and software design skills
 - Open to learning, collaboration, and real-world software projects

 ---